Experience woodblock art in three dimensions

 You can stack multiple boxes together to create a stunning interior design element.
 For prosperity, for health and happiness... it can convey so many different meanings.

 Founded during the Ansei period (1854-1860), Takahashi Kobo has been making woodblock prints for approximately 160 years, since the Edo period (1603-1867).
-Originally working as surishi (the people who colour the woodblocks and print the final image) on Edo woodblock prints, the Takahashi family began publishing prints after their fourth generation took over.
+Originally working as Surishi (the artisans who colour the woodblocks and print the final image) on Edo woodblock prints, the Takahashi family began publishing prints after their fourth generation took over.
 "The work of woodblock printing is the root of Japanese printing.
 From temple school textbooks to ukiyo-e prints and wrapping paper, Japanese printing has always been supported by the technique of woodblock printing," says Yukiko Takahashi, the sixth generation of the Takahashi family.

 During the Edo period, ukiyo-e prints served the purpose of informative magazines.
 For example, in the image of a beautiful woman, fashion trends of the time such as the design of the kimono and furniture, hairstyle, and hand fan, were all depicted in meticulous detail.
 The artistic value of ukiyo-e is such that it is now recognized globally.